PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggFetcher.md

 1. Text Speed: Fast
 2. Auto-save: Off

+### Party Setup

+1. Your party consists of 2 Pokemon that can breed.

 ### Box Setup

 1. Current and consecutive boxes to the right have sufficient spaces to deposit eggs.